 Beginner Toddler Swimming Classes for infants are designed swimming lessons for 2 year olds, 3 year olds and 4 years old.
 They are the best swim lessons in West London and South West London for toddlers with no previous structured swimming classes or little swimming experience.
 It is never too late to start to learn swimming!
-All our terms are 10 weeks with each lesson of 30 minutes duration.
+Our 2-4 year old swimming lessons are 10 weeks with each lesson of 30 minutes duration.
 In each class we have a maximum of eight children and eight parents/guardians.
 The other parent or a family member will be able to watch the lesson from the dedicated viewing area.
-As your child is new to the water, your instructor will make sure they introduce both you and your child to the water in a gentle and safe way whilst still having fun and taking into consideration your Little One’s age and confidence.
+As your child is new to the water, your instructor will make sure they introduce both you and your child to our Swimming Lessons for Toddlers in a gentle and safe way whilst still having fun and taking into consideration your Little One’s age and confidence.
 Our Infant Swimming School will introduce Infant Survival Swimming and infant swim rescue lessons in accordance with a child’s natural development and water confidence.
 As safety is our first priority, your instructor will make sure you learn new safety skills and rules to take care of a toddler in the water and surroundings.
 Our best swim lessons for Toddlers will give them more understanding of their surroundings, we will teach lifesaving skills and pool safety in a fun and exciting way!
 Kids get ready for lots of Run and Jump on our big float!

 The natural progression for this course is to move up to our Advanced Toddler level 1 unless the instructor has recommended otherwise.

 Beginner Toddler FAQ's